CodeSonia/travelrMap/TESTING.md

 ![User Story 4: social media links](assets/readme_images/user-stories/user-story-4_socialmedia.png)

 Users are able to click on the social media links and be directed to social media accounts accordingly.
-Unfortunatley, TravelrMap does not have a any social media accounts as it is fictional, but this is to show good practice (opens in new tab, and color state changes when clicked).
+Unfortunately, TravelrMap does not have any social media accounts as it is fictional, but this is to show good practice (opens in new tab, and color state changes when clicked).

 5. As a user, I want to be able to switch to a dark mode version of the website, so that when I am browsing in the night or evening, it will help reduce eye strain.